Andy Reid shares thoughts on Tyrann Mathieu after his departure - NewsBreak

 “Love the kid,” Coach Reid said as he expressed his adoration for Tyrann Mathieu.

-“He’s great.
-Somebody else will have to step in that and pick their game up.
-We were lucky to have him here where guys could see how he rolls and how he leads.”Mahomes, Kelce continue offseason of fun in Miami with Kygo
+“He’s great, somebody else will have to step in that and pick their game up, we were lucky to have him here where guys could see how he rolls and how he leads.”Tyrann Mathieu’s message to Chiefs fans after signing with the Saints

-Reid was happy Mathieu’s next stop in his NFL career was where he grew up.
+Reid was happy Mathieu’s next stop in his NFL career is where he grew up.

 “I’m happy he has the chance to go back home and play with the Saints.
 They got a good football player and a great person.”